Neburen/Notion-Anilist-Python/README.md

 # Notion-Anilist-Python
-This program will automatically update properties like Anime Status, Episodes or End date from your Notion Database collecting the data from AniList
+This program will automatically update the properties Anime Status, Episodes and End date from your Notion Anime Database collecting the data from AniList.

+# Requirements
+* Tested on Python 3.6 and 3.9

-Steps:
+# Steps:
 - [1.
 Create a new integration in Notion](#1-create-a-new-integration-in-notion)
 - [2.
 Create the database](#2-create-the-database)
 - [3.
 Grant access to the database](#3-Grant-access-to-the-database)